 Diving age restrictions requirements:

-Introductory divers and dive courses: 12+ years and Certified divers: 10+ years.
-Please keep in mind that all divers are required to complete a medical questionnaire.
-Divers over 65 years (or 45 years for PADI dive courses) require a dive medical assessment that conforms to Australian Standard and must be found fit to dive.
+Minimum age for Introductory divers and dive courses: 12+ years and Certified divers: 10+ years.
+Please keep in mind that all divers are required to complete a Medical Questionnaire.
+In our commitment to the safety of our guests, divers over 65 years (or 45 years for PADI dive courses) must have a medical clearance with a physician the confirms they are Fit To Dive.
+This can be provided by your own GP before you leave for your holiday.

 Do you offer guided dives with a PADI dive instructor?